 The most central aspect of therapy is the caring relationship between the mental health professional and the client.
 Finding a therapist who is a "good fit" is therefore a key element to effective therapy.
 In order to get a sense of whether a therapist would be a "good fit", it helps to meet them first.
 That's why I offer a free initial consultation, in person or by phone.
 You can schedule an initial consultation by clicking the button at the bottom of this page.

 I accept all PPO plans.
 Even if I am not in your insurance network I can file insurance claims on your behalf to help you get reimbursed.

 What are sessions like?

-We will meet for 55-60 minutes, in a comfortable, private office.
-90 minute sessions can also be arranged.
+We will meet for 55-60 minutes, typically once every week or two.
 I will take the time to fully assess what is happening in your life, so we can discover the sources of distress.
 We will establish goals for treatment together.
 At the end of most sessions you will receive suggestions for things to focus on at home, so that you end therapy not only feeling better, but with the skills to continue to make progress.

 I'm going through a pretty hard time right now--should I start by going to the doctor, or going to a therapist?